 - What goals can we set to make data cleansing more valuable?
 Turning bad data into good data is no small job.
 Taking it step by step by focusing on the high ROI targets will keep everyone engaged and motivated to improve.
 Set real, measurable, attainable goals and focus on the journey instead of the destination.

 By putting these steps into practice, you’ll not only walk away with a squeaky-clean database, but improve your business credibility, resonate with your target audience, increase sales productivity and build stronger relationships with your customers at every stage in your lead generation funnel.

 Have you been the victim of bad data?
-How has it affected your business?
+How has this marketing issue affected your business?
 Which tools do you use to keep information current?
 Share your insights with us in the comments below.

 About the Author: Sherice Jacob helps business owners improve website design and increase conversion rates through compelling copywriting, user-friendly design and smart analytics analysis.
 Learn more at iElectrify.com and download your free web copy tune-up and conversion checklist today!